Why Propane is Better Than Charcoal (Is It Cheaper)

 When it comes to grilling, propane is more portable than charcoal.
 It’s easy to take with you to the park or beach, and you don’t have to worry about dealing with ashes.
 Propane also lights quickly and evenly, so you don’t have to wait as long for your grill to heat up.
 And because propane burns hotter than charcoal, you can cook your food faster.

-In addition, charcoal would take about 10 minutes to get it to desired temperature while in using propane, the grill can be started easily with consistent temperature.
-You don’t need additional effort to start it up for preparation for grilling.
+In addition, charcoal would take about 10 minutes to get to the desired temperature while in using propane, the grill can be started easily with a consistent temperature.
+You don’t need additional effort to start it up in preparation for grilling.

 Propane may be considered more portable than charcoal as a fuel source for grilling for a few reasons.
 For one, propane tanks are typically smaller and lighter than bags of charcoal, making them easier to carry and transport.